MichaelHermes/Note-Taker/README.md

 ## Usage

-After clicking the "Get Started" button, the user is presented with any existing notes that they created previously.
-In addition, they are provided with a template to create and save a new note.
+After clicking the "Get Started" button, the user is presented with a list of any existing notes that they created previously with the option to delete existing notes.
+Clicking on an existing note will reveal the details of that note.
+They are also provided with a template to create and save a new note to the list.

 ## License